Educator, Facilitator, Engine for ECONOMIC GROWTH

 The BOCES network is a premier example of inter-municipal collaboration in New York state that works.
-Since almost 70 years ago, local school districts have been able to use BOCES to provide a wide range of educational programs and services through an organizational structure that is a model of cooperation.
+Since its creation 70 years ago, local school districts have been able to use BOCES to provide a wide range of educational programs and services through an organizational structure that is a model of cooperation.
 BOCES is able to leverage the strength of multiple school districts and provide a wide variety of services that, individually, school districts could not provide because the costs would be prohibitive.

 With this in mind, the BOCES of NY State Education Consortium would like to underscore several important items that would assist BOCES in its mission: